Your AWS Data Engineer Roadmap For 2026

 AspectAWS Data EngineerData AnalystData Scientist

-Core SkillsPython, SQL (advanced), AWS services (S3, Glue, Redshift, Kinesis), data modeling, ETL/ELT principles, distributed computing.SQL, data visualization (Tableau, Power BI), statistical analysis, business domain knowledge, effective communication.Python/R (advanced), machine learning (supervised/unsupervised), deep learning, statistical modeling, advanced mathematics, algorithm design.
+Core SkillsPython, SQL (advanced level), AWS services (S3, Glue, Redshift, Kinesis), data modeling, and distributed computing.SQL, data visualization tools like Tableau or Power BI, and basic statistical analysis.Python or R (advanced level), machine learning, statistical modeling, and advanced mathematics.

-Main ToolsAWS Glue, Spark, Kinesis, Redshift, Lambda, Airflow, Step Functions, EMR.Excel, SQL, Tableau, Power BI, Google Analytics, reporting tools.Jupyter Notebooks, Scikit-learn, TensorFlow, PyTorch, Spark MLlib, SageMaker.
+Main ToolsAWS Glue, Apache Spark, Kinesis, Redshift, Lambda, Airflow, and EMR.Excel, SQL, Tableau, Power BI, and various business reporting software.Jupyter Notebooks, Scikit-learn, TensorFlow, PyTorch, and Amazon SageMaker.

 Why Is This Role So Critical Now?